hemio-ev/carnivora/doc/carnivora.md

 ### Table "system"."service"

+    Services

     Just a list of services that exist.
-Modules do register their names here.
+Modules do register their services here.

-    Use system.setup_register_service(...) to insert into this table.
+    Use system._setup_register_service(, ) to insert into this table.

 -   Primary key:
     -   service